angelo-loria/yt-hdhr/README.md

 ## How It Works

-This is a containerized Flask server that proxies yt live streams and emulates an HDHR tuner.
-It also outputs a separate M3U playlist and EPG file.
-The server uses [Streamlink](https://streamlink.github.io/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp) to resolve yt live stream URLs on the fly.
-Define your channels in an XML file, and the container automatically generates an HDHR device, M3U playlist and XMLTV EPG at startup.
+This is a containerized Flask server that proxies yt live streams and emulates an HDHR tuner, along with outputting a separate M3U playlist and EPG file.
+It uses [Streamlink](https://streamlink.github.io/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp) to resolve yt live stream URLs.
+Streams are defined in an XML file.

 ### HDHR Emulation

-The server exposes the same HTTP endpoints as a real [HDHR](https://www.silicondust.com/) network tuner (`/discover.json`, `/lineup.json`, `/lineup_status.json`, `/device.xml`).
-It also runs an SSDP service so that clients can automatically discover the virtual tuner on your local network.
+The server exposes the same HTTP endpoints as a real HDHR network tuner (`/discover.json`, `/lineup.json`, `/lineup_status.json`, `/device.xml`) and runs an SSDP service so that clients can discover the virtual tuner on your local network.

 ## Prerequisites